Universal Time-Entanglement Trade-off in Open Quantum Systems: Many-Body Random Lindbladians

 \subsection{Entanglement-time trade-offs and dissipative gap scaling in random many-body dissipative dynamics}

 We now use our state-to-dynamics construction to assess whether the general time-entanglement bound in \cref{eqn:the_bound} tells us anything about typical relaxation times.
 For a given chosen steady state entanglement $\Erel$, we first construct an ensemble of entangled pure states $|\psi_\alpha \rangle$ all having the same $\Erel$.
 For each state, we then use our construction to generate a random Lindblad master equation having two jump operators that will stabilize this state.
 This involves first picking two random $N \times N$ matrices $A_1$, $A_2$, and then using \cref{eqn:A-B-Relation} to pick the corresponding $B$ matrices.
 These matrices then define the jump operators $\hat{L}_1, \hat{L}_2$.
 We draw each $A$ matrix from the complex random Ginibre ensemble: each matrix element is a Gaussian random variable with $\E[(A_\mu)_{ij}] = 0$ and $\E[(A_\mu)_{ij}^*(A_\nu)_{kl}] = \sigma^2 \delta_{\mu \nu} \delta_{ik} \delta_{jl}$.
 As we have no Hamiltonian contribution to our dynamics, the variance $\sigma^2$ plays no role except setting an overall timescale for the dynamics.
+That is to say, we can always choose to set $\sigma = 1$ by absorbing it into $\kappa_\mu$ as defined in \cref{eqn:rescaledJump}.
+In this way, we can separate the dimensionful quantity $\kappa_\mu$ from the dimensionless slowdown due to the entanglement entropy.
+Another way of putting it is to observe that, if we let $\L_\sigma$ be a Lindbladian sampled from the random ensemble where each matrix element of $A$ has variance $\sigma$, then $\L_\sigma = \sigma^2 \L_{\sigma = 1}$.
+Hence, if we normalize the Lindbladian to fix a time scale, the factors of $\sigma^2$ drop out, and can therefore be set to unity without loss of generality.
+Note that this is only true because there is no Hamiltonian, otherwise $\sigma$ would control the strength of the dissipative dynamics relative to the coherent dynamics.